seanbutler/Seeds/ThrowingThings/article.md

 # Discussion

-Aesthetics of visuals and space in games is different from that in the traditional visual arts.
-As game developers we must balance the goals of the visual form against the goals of the gameplay form.
+The aesthetics of space and visuals in games is different from that in the traditional visual arts.
+As game developers we must balance the needs of the visual form against the needs of the gameplay form.

 In big studio production this is often done by having white/orange boxing and by having gameplay collision mesh built in parallel with the gameplay design and tested against that gameplay as a separate process from the (later) art generation.